RebeccaStevens/is-immutable-type/README.md

 - `Unknown`: We couldn't determine the immutability of the type.

 Note: `Calculating` is used internally to mean that we are still calculating the immutability of the type.
-You shouldn't every need to use this value.
+You shouldn't ever need to use this value.

 ## Overrides